MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 The Web Application Pool account must be a domain user account.
 This account must not be a member of the Farm Administrators group.

-This account should b used for all web applications without Central Administration.
+This account should be used for all web applications without Central Administration.

 The following machine-level permission is configured automatically: This account is a member of *WSS_WPG*.